-Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company
+Samuel L Mather Jr. - Partner of Pickands Mather & Company

 12023 Lake Shore Boulevard

-Samuel was only two years old when his mother died of tuberculosis following his sister Katherine's birth.
-Samuel received his first educated at Miss Elizabeth Haydn’s private school on Lake Street (Lakeside Avenue).
+Samuel was only two years old when his mother died of tuberculosis following the birth of his sister Katherine.
+Samuel was first educated at Miss Elizabeth Haydn’s private school on Lake Street (Lakeside Avenue).
 He continued in Cleveland Public Schools and St. Mark’s School in Southborough, Massachusetts.

-Samuel started at his father's business while a teenager.
-His father readily disciplined him when he noticed the slightest sign of weakness in his character.
-Samuel's father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being "away from any longer from home influences."
+Samuel was brought into his father's business while a teenager.
+Whenever his father noticed the slightest sign of weakness in his character, Samuel was readily disciplined.
+For example, Samuel's father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being "away any longer from home influences."
 His father feared that his Catholic traveling companion was overpowering him with inappropriate influences.

 The summer of 1869 changed Samuel's life.
-He was eighteen years old and went to work as a timekeeper in his father's mines in Ishpeming, Michigan.
-A premature explosion of black powder injured him.
+He was eighteen years old and worked as a timekeeper in his father's mines in Ishpeming, Michigan.
+Unfortunately, an explosion of black powder seriously injured him.
 His skull, spine, and arms were fractured.
-His lengthy recuperation prevented him from entering Harvard, and he continued with a permanently impaired left arm.
+His lengthy recovery prevented him from entering Harvard, and he retained a permanently impaired left arm.

 Following his injury, Mather was away on an eighteen-month European tour from 1872 to 1873.
 His father had encouraged him to stay another year until he had fully regained his health.
 However, he reminded Samuel, “We shall be very lonely without you.”

 Mather's father believed that social connections were necessary to establish one's foothold in the world.
-He expressed despair when his son, Samuel, failed to deliver the letters of introduction he had written on his son's behalf while traveling in Paris.
-Samuel agreed that he preceded his subsequent trips to Europe and the Far East by carrying letters of introduction from well-placed individuals.
+Thus, he expressed despair when Samuel, while traveling in Paris, failed to deliver the letters of introduction he had written on his son's behalf.
+Samuel agreed and preceded his subsequent trips to Europe and the Far East by carrying letters of introduction from well-placed individuals.

-In addition to mining operations in the Lake Superior district, the company was also engaged in developing processes to benefit low-grade iron formations.
-This material, called taconite, existed in large quantities on the Lake Superior district and was looked upon as a significant source of the future supply of iron-bearing content.
+In addition to mining operations in the Lake Superior district, the company was also engaged in developing processes for the benefit of low-grade iron formations.
+This material, called taconite, existed in large quantities in the Lake Superior district and was looked upon as a significant source of the future supply of iron-bearing material.

-In the 1890s, Mather was a leader in the movement for increased participation in community affairs.
-After returning from travels in England and Europe, he confessed that for the previous twenty years, he had grown "less attentive to his duties as a citizen until he came to neglect them well-nigh all together."
-He declared no one was to blame for corrupt bossism in the city government but those who allowed the bosses and ward politicians to gain complete control.
+In the 1890s, Mather was a leader in the move for increased participation in community affairs.
+After returning from travels in England and Europe, he confessed that for the previous twenty years, he had grown "less attentive to his duties as a citizen, until he came to neglect them well-nigh all together."
+He declared that no one was to blame for corrupt bossism in city government but those who allowed the bosses and ward politicians to gain complete control.

 He was a director of United States Steel Corporation, Cleveland Cliffs Iron Company of West Virginia, Interlake Steamship Company, American Ship Building Company, and Union Commerce National Bank.

 Samuel was an avid horseman and took great pleasure in an excellent swift tour.
 After one of these impulsive outings, Mather felt re-invigorated.
 "I took a long drive yesterday afternoon and feel better today."
-But the love for the horse gave way to the motorized vehicle in the 1890s.
-Along with other affluent families, Mather acquired the latest models of automobiles for their use and play.
+But the love for the horse gave way to the motorized vehicle when it appeared on the scene in the 1890s.
+Mather, along with other affluent families, acquired the latest automobile models for their use and play.

 Mather was senior warden and vestrymen of Trinity Cathedral, president of Federated Churches of Greater Cleveland, and a trustee and benefactor of Hiram House.
 During World War I, he organized the War Chest and received the Cross of the Legion of Honor from the French government.
 In 1919, he helped establish the Community Chest, contributing annually, and in 1930 established a trust fund to ensure its prosperity.

 Flora Stone Mather, a devout Presbyterian, was devoted to Old Stone Church.
 She dedicated her career to aiding the sick and impoverished.
-Her parents instilled in her gratitude for her comfortable life and a deep sense of responsibility for those of lesser means.
-Flora was ambitious in her lifelong effort to enhance the lives of the sick, impoverished, and Cleveland's homeless.
+Her parents instilled gratitude for her comfortable life and a deep sense of responsibility for those of lesser means.
+Flora was ambitious in her lifelong effort to enhance the lives of sick, impoverished, and homeless Clevelanders.
 Her work was similar to that later assumed by the city's Visiting Nurses Association, created in 1901 under the auspices of Goodrich House, Alta House, and Hiram House, all of which she was a founder and benefactor.

 Flora was also vitally involved in the civic life of the community.
 She planned and supported Goodrich House, the center of the social settlement movement in Cleveland.
 It was here that many of Cleveland's future leaders came to live as residents among the immigrants who labored in the nearby steel mills.
 Mrs. Mather started the Consumers League of Ohio, using Goodrich House as its base.
-The League's investigations of sweatshop conditions led to the clean-up of filthy bakeshops and candy factories and prepared the way for the abolition of child labor in Cleveland.
+The League's investigations of sweatshop conditions led to the clean-up of filthy bakeshops and candy factories.
+In addition, they prepared the way to abolish child labor in Cleveland.

-Samuel and Flora were active in national affairs and had as their companions many of the country's leaders in politics, commerce, and culture.
+The Mathers were active in the national area and had many of the country's leaders in politics, commerce, and culture as their companions.
 Flora accompanied her brother-in-law, then secretary of state, to a private dinner party at the White House in 1905, hosted by President and Mrs. Teddy Roosevelt.
-She had expected a "dreadfully dull" evening, but to her pleasant surprise, it turned out to be quite an exciting affair.
+She had expected a "dreadfully dull" evening.
+Still, to her pleasant surprise, it turned out to be quite an exciting affair.

-Samuel decided in October 1909 not to move from Shoreby into the new Euclid Avenue house because of Flora's health.
+Samuel decided in October 1909 not to move from Shoreby into a newly built house on Euclid Avenue because of Flora's health.
 Flora succumbed to breast cancer on January 19, 1909.
-She gave the majority of her estate to endow the Children's Aid Society's missions, the Presbyterian Society, The YMCA and YWCA, the Goodrich Social Settlement, and the Cleveland Day Nursery.
+The majority of her estate endowed the missions of Children's Aid Society, the Presbyterian Society, The YMCA and YWCA, the Goodrich Social Settlement, and the Cleveland Day Nursery.
 Samuel never remarried.